Gain More Control with VisionStory’s New “Preview Audio” and “Pause” Features

 Introducing the Pause Feature

-Sometimes you want to slow things down for dramatic effect, highlight a phrase, or handle tricky words with care.
-Our new Pause option—accessible via the “⏱ +0.5” icon—lets you insert a short pause anywhere in your script.
-For a longer pause, just add multiple pause icons in your text.
+Sometimes you want to slow things down for dramatic effect, emphasize a phrase, or handle tricky words with precision.
+Our new Pause option—accessible via the “⏱ +0.5” icon—lets you insert a short break anywhere in your script.
+If you need a longer pause, just add multiple pause icons in your text.
 This manual pause can:

-• Improve Clarity: Break up long sentences so your audience can easily follow each part.
+• Improve Clarity: Break up long sentences so listeners can easily follow each part.

 • Enhance Emphasis: Build anticipation before a key statement or punchline.

-• Override Default TTS Pausing: If the text-to-speech engine doesn’t pause where you want—or adds an unwanted break—manually adding pauses ensures the narration flows exactly as you intend.
+• Override Default TTS Pausing: If the text-to-speech engine doesn’t pause where you want—or adds an unintended break—manually adding pauses ensures the final narration flows the way you want.

 Important Tips

-Preview Audio uses a character-based quota, which resets monthly based on your subscription plan.
+Preview Audio uses a character-based quota, which resets daily according to your subscription plan.
 As a general guideline, 1 minute of speech is about 1,000 characters:

-• Each stopwatch icon adds a 0.5-second pause.
-You can use them consecutively for longer pauses, up to a maximum of 3 seconds.
+• Each stopwatch icon represents a 0.5-second pause.
+You can use them consecutively to create longer pauses, up to a maximum of 3 seconds.

-• Note: Avoid using more than two consecutive pauses within a single text segment, as this may cause the AI to produce unexpected sounds or artifacts.
+• Reminder: Avoid using more than two consecutive pauses within a single text segment, as this may cause the AI to produce unexpected sounds or artifacts.

 Use Cases & Real-World Benefits